 Florida Joins Growing List of States Rolling Back Child Labor Laws https://labortoday.luel.us/en/florida-joins-growing-list-of-states-rolling-back-child-labor-laws/ https://labortoday.luel.us/en/florida-joins-growing-list-of-states-rolling-back-child-labor-laws/#comments Mon, 09 Dec 2024 17:31:09 +0000 https://labortoday.luel.us/?p=3105 Earlier this year, the state of Florida, under Governor Ron DeSantis, enacted a law that rolls back certain child labor protections for children aged 16-17.
 The bill, HB 49, went into effect on July 1.
 The changes made in HB…

-The post Florida Joins Growing List of States Rolling Back Child Labor Laws appeared first on Labor Today.
+The post Florida Joins Growing List of States Rolling Back Child Labor Laws first appeared on Labor Today.

 ]]>